cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

-open data context# Access to the Open Data Context of WeChat Mini Games
+# Access to the Open Data Context of WeChat Mini Games

 In order to protect its social relationship chain data, **WeChat Mini Games** has added the concept of **Open Data Context**, which is a separate game execution environment.
 The resources, engines, and programs in the open data context are completely isolated from the main game.
 Developers can access the `wx.getFriendCloudStorage()` and `wx.getGroupCloudStorage()`, the two APIs provided by __WeChat__, only in the open data context.
 These API's will help to implement some features, such as leaderboards.
 Since the open data context can only be rendered on the offscreen canvas, `sharedCanvas`, we need to draw the `sharedCanvas` onto the main context.